echogarden-project/echogarden/docs/Tasklist.md

 * See if it's possible to reliably use eSpeak as a segmentation engine

 ### Subtitles
 * Split long words if needed.
-This is especially important for Chinese
+This is especially important for Chinese and Japanese
 * If a subtitle is too short and at the end of the audio, try to extend it back if possible (for example, if the previous subtitle is already extended, take back from it)
 * Decide how many punctuation characters to allow before breaking to a new line (currently it's infinite)
 * Add more clause separators, for even more special cases